ksevindik/ksevindik.github.io/_posts/2009-01-13-auto-scanning-jpa-entities.md

+---
+layout: post
-# Auto Scanning JPA Entities
+title: Auto Scanning JPA Entities
+author: Kenan Sevindik
+---
 Most of the time you will find JPA’s auto-scan mechanism for annotated entities very limited.
 It only scans paths starting from the parent of `classpath:META-INF/` folder from which `persistence.xml` is loaded.
 If you want to use a `persistence.xml` file located in a different place, for example, in a jar, your annotated entities won’t be scanned